VictorIyke/super_resolution_MW/mobile/README.md

        cd <SOURCE_ROOT>
        npm install --force
        ```
        This command installs the node modules and libraries relevant to the project into your SOURCE ROOT.
-The modules are specified in the package.json file.
+The modules to be installed are specified in the package.json file.

        **NOTE:**
        - `<SOURCE_ROOT>` refers to the root folder of the Created Directory.